 Personally Came and Appeared,

 LRCI, Inc., a Delaware corporation whose taxpayer identification number is 73-1422279, with offices in Houston, Harris County, Texas, hereinafter referred to as “Vendor”, represented herein by its undersigned officer, duly authorized to act herein pursuant to resolutions adopted by the shareholders (as required by La.
 R.S.
-12:121) and by the Board of Directors of Vendor, certified copies of which are annexed hereto and are made a part hereof, who declared that it does by these presents, grant, bargain, sell, convey, transfer, assign, set over, abandon and deliver, with full legal warranty of title , and with full substitution and subrogation in and to all the rights and actions of warranty which Vendor has or may have against all preceding owners and vendors, unto
+12:121) and by the Board of Directors of Vendor, certified copies of which are annexed hereto and are made a part hereof, who declared that it does by these presents, grant, bargain, sell, convey, transfer, assign, set over, abandon and deliver, with legal warranty of title as set forth herein, and with full substitution and subrogation in and to all the rights and actions of warranty which Vendor has or may have against all preceding owners and vendors, unto

-Reliant Energy ______________
+Reliant Energy Gas Storage, LLC

 a Delaware limited liability company whose taxpayer identification number is ___________, hereinafter referred to as “Purchaser”, here present, accepting and purchasing for itself, its successors and assigns, and acknowledging due delivery and possession thereof, all and singular the property described on Exhibit “A” attached hereto and made a part hereof for all purposes (hereinafter referred to as the "Property").

 The Property is restricted in that no activity using explosives or other high-power detonating devices may be conducted on the Property within 500 feet of the storage well facility of Vendor located on the property (“Retained Property”) immediately adjacent to the northern boundary of Tracts 4a and 4b that would fracture or cause subsurface movement to the storage well facility of Vendor.
-This restriction shall remain in effect as long as Vendor owns the Retained Property.
+This restriction shall remain in effect as long as Vendor or Vendor’s Affiliate owns the Retained Property.

 TO HAVE AND TO HOLD the Property unto Purchaser, its successors and assigns forever.